TBI and Other Brain Injury Recovery Stories: Lessons from 5 Survivors

 If you’re a TBI survivor with lasting symptoms, a mindset that combines hope, positivity, and acceptance can serve you well as you take steps toward recovery from severe TBI.

 What will the next chapter in your recovery story be like?
 If you’re experiencing lasting symptoms following a traumatic brain injury, you may be eligible for treatment at Cognitive FX.
-To learn more, schedule a free consultation.
+To learn more, schedule a consultation.

 About Dr. Jaycie Loewen

 Dr. Jaycie Loewen is a Clinical Neuroscientist who received her Doctorate of Neuroscience at the University of Utah.
 Her background includes the study of basic and clinical brain injury, including the publication of research regarding mechanisms of epilepsy pathophysiology.
 Her work has elucidated the role of glial and neuronal cell profiles in viral-induced brain injury and acute seizures.
 Dr. Loewen is further a Howard Hughes Medical Institute Scholar, with a Master's in Clinical Investigation awarded in 2018, as well as a recipient of the Higher Education Teaching Specialist Certificate.
 Through these degrees, she obtained experience with patient care and education as well as an understanding of the necessity of respecting patient experience and symptoms.
 Dr. Loewen’s focus is firstly patient care and education.
 She also provides literature analysis and aids in the publication of Cognitive FX’s research.
 Her goal is to improve Cognitive Fx’s ability to help patients through equal interaction and communication, as well as the furthering of concussion and mild traumatic brain injury treatment and science.